 User Friendly?
 Hmmmm

+Let’s look at the way things work for a second.
 I was talking to a client recently who was trying to email a file for me to review.
 They were having trouble attaching the file to the email.
 So we engaged in a short phone conversation, resolved the issue, and then they were able to send the file.
 Our conversation really got me thinking about the state of technology and what we as consumers put up with to use it.
-So here’s a little rant on the state of technology.
+So here’s my little rant on the state of technology.

 The way things work it’s a wonder we get anything done at all.
 How many times have you heard (or said!) any of the following;